Levan Bezhashvili

 Levan Bezhashvili (Georgian: ლევან ბეჟაშვილი; born 9 November 1974) is a Georgian lawyer and politician who has served as a Member of Parliament from the United National Movement since 2020, with previous stints in 2004–2008 and 2012–2016.
 A former official during the presidency of Mikheil Saakashvili, he joined the government following the Rose Revolution of 2003, becoming Deputy Minister of Justice and an influential chairman of the Legal Affairs Committee in Parliament, spearheading the Saakashvili administration's structural and legal reforms.
 After a brief term as Governor of Kakheti in 2008, he became chairman of the Chamber of Control, leading the audit agency as it saw its powers increase to oversee political campaign funding ahead of the 2012 parliamentary elections.

-A vocal critique of the Georgian Dream-led government, he currently serves as acting chairman of the SIU Faction in Parliament and as chairman of UNM's Political Council.
+A vocal critique of the Georgian Dream-led government, he currently serves as chair of UNM's Political Council and of the UNM Faction in Parliament.

 Personal life and education

 Levan Bezhashvili was born on 9 November 1974 in Tbilisi, at the time the capital of Soviet Georgia.
 He graduated from the Faculty of Law of Tbilisi State University in 1996 before he joined the public service.

 He is married to Esma Arghvliani and is father to two sons and one daughter.